zlatsic/zlatsic/README.md

 # Hi, I'm Zlatan Sičanica

-I'm a software engineer working at Bloomreach.
-My job involves Python and Golang development of backend modules for industrial a marketing automation system.
+I'm a software engineer working at Happening.
+My job involves using Golang for the development of backend modules for in microservice-based systems with large Kafka streams.
 I am also a doctoral candidate at Unversity of Zagreb, researching machine learning integration methods in industrial IoT.

 ## Tech interests